mlpack/mlpack/README.md

 mlpack uses CMake as a build system and allows several flexible build configuration options.
-You can consult any of the CMake tutorials for further documentation, but this tutorial should be eough to get mlpack built and installed.
+You can consult any of the CMake tutorials for further documentation, but this tutorial should be enough to get mlpack built and installed.

 First, unpack the mlpack source and change into the unpacked directory.
 Here we